endormi/automation/README.md

 - [Selenium-testing](https://github.com/endormi/automation/tree/master/selenium-testing) - Testing website functionality using websites such as GitHub and Stack Overflow.
 I am testing these specific websites, because the tests are easily modified to be used with personal and/or company websites.
 - [Send-email](https://github.com/endormi/automation/blob/master/send-email/email.py) - Send emails (subject, content and image attachments).
 - [Tweeter](https://github.com/endormi/automation/blob/master/tweeter/tweet.py) - Write and post tweets.
+- [Whatsapp](https://github.com/endormi/automation/blob/master/whatsapp/msg.py) - Send Whatsapp message (I'm thinking of switching from Whatsapp, but thought this still should be added).

 ## License